oriPeisah-123IE/NBA--3PT-Revolution/README.md

 ### What this Graph Represents:
 The resulting Vertical Lollipop Chart is a visual proof of the 3-point revolution's impact.
 It shows that at the highest level of professional basketball, there is a direct link between "Elite Precision" and "Elite Winning."

-The Findings: By isolating these 5 teams (like the 2016 Warriors and the 2001 Spurs), we can see that they didn't just follow the trend—they led it.
+The Findings: By isolating these 5 teams (like the 2016 Warriors and the 2001 Spurs), we can see that they didn't just follow the trend,they led it.
 Their ability to maintain near 40% accuracy while winning over two-thirds of their games highlights how the 3-pointer became the most lethal weapon in the NBA arsenal.

 ## Future Forecasting (Machine Learning & Regression Analysis)
 To conclude the research, I moved beyond historical analysis into the realm of Machine Learning.
 The goal was to determine if the 3-point revolution has reached its peak or if the league will continue to trend toward the perimeter over the next decade.